jelix/JelixDatabase/docs/en/index.md

   * PDO

-Notice that, although JelixDatabase is a common API to all databases, it doesn't adapt your queries to specificities of the database.
+Notice that, although JelixDatabase is a common API to all databases, it doesn't adapt your queries to specificities of the database server.

 Chapters: